NOTE: Click course name for description.

 (3) Applications of mathematics fundamental to the science and technology of computer science, providing an appropriate theoretical background for advanced courses.
 Topics include: propositional logic, predicate logic and quantified statements, proof techniques, sequences, recursion, and set theory.
-Prereq: CSCI 221 AND completion of MATH 170 or MATH 185 or coreq of MATH 251.
+Prereq: CSCI 221 AND MATH 251 or permission of instructor.

 A continuation of CSCI 301.
 Applications of mathematics fundamental to the science and technology of Computer Science.
 Topics include functions, relations, counting and combinatorics, probability, graphs, trees, basic algorithm analysis, regular expressions, and finite-state automata.
 (S) Prereq: CSCI 301 or permission of instructor

 (3) Detailed study of data structures and their implementations.
 Strings, lists, queues, stacks, graphs, trees, sparse arrays, and file structures.
 Algorithms involving iteration, recursion, sorting, searching, hashing and basic complexity analysis.
 Prereq: CSCI 222.

 (3) Fundamentals of networking connectivity and communications.
-Local and wide area network basics, networking architecture, layers, and standards.
+Local and wide area network basics, networking architecture, layers, standards, and security.
 Network protocols including TCP/IP family of protocols.
-Socket based, client-server programming techniques and projects.
-Prereq: CSCI 325.
+Techniques and projects on routing simulations, encryption and digital signatures, and client-server programming.